nychealth/Reusable-Data-Explorer/README.md

 You will need to install:
 - Hugo
 - npm
-- This repository's dependencies
+- This repository's dependencies via `npm install`

-Once you have those installed and this repository opened in an IDE, then, you canopen the terminal and preview the site by entering the command `hugo serve`.
+Once you have those installed and this repository opened in an IDE, then, you can open the terminal and preview the site by entering the command `hugo serve`.
 Hugo will print to the terminal a local URL where you can preview this - likely something like `http://localhost:1313/`.

 To build the site, the command `hugo` will assemble the site to the `/docs` folder.

-You could also, for example, fork this repository, put it in your own Github repository, serve it via Github Pages, and iframe that 'site' into your own website.

 ## How to make it your own
 You can make this your own by replacing the data and metadata with your own files.
 These will need to be structured the same way that we structure data for the Environment and Health Data Portal.
 This Readme file contains information on how to structure data and metadata files so that they can be displayed in here.